 - 2. This document has been produced by ESMA to assist issuers and software vendors in creating ESEF documents that are compliant with the RTS on ESEF.
 It provides guidance on common issues that may be encountered when creating ESEF documents and explains how to resolve them.
-The purpose of this document is to promote a harmonised and consistent approach for the preparation of annual financial reports in the format specified in the RTS on ESEF. - 3.
+The purpose of this document is to promote a harmonised and consistent approach for the preparation of annual financial reports in the format specified in the RTS on ESEF.
+This document is issued under Article 29(2) of the ESMA Regulation. - 3.
 The content of this document is aimed at issuers who are required to prepare annual financial reports in ESEF format in accordance with Article 4(7) of the Transparency Directive (TD)2 and the RTS on ESEF, and at software firms developing software used for the preparation of annual financial reports in Inline XBRL.
 The aim of the guidelines defined in this document is to facilitate the analysis and comparison of the XBRL data contained in Inline XBRL documents by investors and other users.
 In particular, this document provides guidance on the expected syntax and structure of Inline XBRL documents and issuers' XBRL extension taxonomies.
 This document contains parts that are of a highly technical nature, especially sections IV.2 and IV.3.
 These sections are intended for a technical audience and assume that the reader has a working knowledge of the XBRL 2.1, XBRL Dimensions 1.0, Inline XBRL 1.1 and other XBRL specifications3, is familiar with the IFRS Taxonomy and has a basic understanding of XML, Namespaces and XML Schema. - 4.
 This document is fully aligned with the technical rules and constraints defined in the referenced XBRL technical specifications.
-Some guidelines may however be more

-1 Commission Delegated Regulation (EU) 2019/815 of 17 December 2018 supplementing Directive 2004/109/EC of the European Parliament and of the Council with regard to regulatory technical standards on the specification of a single electronic reporting format restrictive and precise to address the specifics of the ESEF format.
+Some guidelines may however be more restrictive and precise to address the specifics of the ESEF format.
 Therefore, this Manual contains some additional validation rules that ESMA recommends for software vendors to implement within their solutions used to produce ESEF inline XBRL reports.
 In case no specific guidance is provided in this Manual, XBRL specifications must be followed.
-Furthermore, if any aspect or mechanism covered by the XBRL specifications is not specifically mentioned in this Manual, it does not mean that such aspect or mechanism cannot be used in the ESEF inline XBRL report.
+Furthermore, if any aspect or mechanism covered by the XBRL specifications